Moses in rabbinic literature: His wishes to avoid death

-When God said to Moses that he must die, Moses replied: "Must I die now, after all the trouble I have had with the people?
+When God told Moses that he must die, Moses replied: "Must I die now, after all the trouble I have had with the people?
 I have beheld their sufferings; why should I not also behold their joys?
 Thou hast written in the Torah: 'At his day thou shalt give him his hire' why dost thou not give me the reward of my toil?"
 God assured him that he should receive his reward in the future world.
-Moses then asked why he must die at all, whereupon God enumerated some of the sins for which he had deserved death, one of them being the murder of the Egyptian.
+Moses then asked why he must die at all, at which point God enumerated some of the sins for which he had deserved death, one of them being the murder of the Egyptian.

 According to another version, Moses had to die so that he might not be taken for a god.
 Moses then began to become excited, saying he would live like the beasts of the field and the birds, which get their daily food only for the sake of remaining alive.
-He desired to renounce the entry into the promised land and remain with the tribes of Reuben and Gad in the country east of the Jordan, if only he might remain alive.
-God said that this could not be done, since the people would leave Joshua and return to him.
+He desired to renounce the entry into the Promised Land and stay with the tribes of Reuben and Gad in the country east of the Jordan if only he might remain alive.
+God said that this could not be done since the people would leave Joshua and return to him.

 Moses then begged that one of his children or one of the children of his brother Aaron might succeed him.
-God answered that his children had not devoted themselves to the Law, whereas Joshua had served Moses faithfully and had learned from him; he therefore deserved to succeed his teacher.
+God answered that his children had not devoted themselves to the Law, whereas Joshua had served Moses faithfully and had learned from him; he, therefore, deserved to succeed his teacher.